 Its designated tertiary care (Level III) beds in the Neonatal Intensive Care Unit and the convalescent (Level II) beds in our Transitional Care Unit provide premature and critically ill infants with the most advanced medical care and life support systems.

-Nearly 60 percent of all inpatient care and more than 50 percent of all outpatient care -- including 75 percent of emergency room care -- are provided to Medicaid children and those with no health insurance.
+Nearly 60 percent of all inpatient care and more than 50 percent of all outpatient care -- including 75 percent of emergency room care -- are provided to children on Medicaid and those with no health insurance.
 Comer Children’s has a strong commitment to the community and sponsors a number of programs and services that extend outside its walls.